-School psychologists have knowledge of research design, statistics, measurement, varied data collection and analysis techniques, and program evaluation methods sufficient for understanding research and interpreting data in applied settings.
-School psychologists demonstrate skills to evaluate and apply research as a foundation for service delivery and, in collaboration with others, use various techniques and technology resources for data collection, measurement, and analysis, and program evaluation to support effective practices at the individual, group, and/or systems levels.
+School psychologists have knowledge of research design, statistics, measurement, and varied data collection and analysis techniques sufficient for understanding research, interpreting data, and evaluating programs in applied settings.
+As scientist practitioners, school psychologists evaluate and apply research as a foundation for service delivery and, in collaboration with others, use various techniques and technology resources for data collection, measurement, and analysis to support effective practices at the individual, group, and/or systems levels.

-- Assisting in the identification of critical problems that lend themselves to research - Attending team meetings - Completing a University-based project (applied research experience or thesis) - Conducting research or special studies and completing a research project, if applicable - Conducting simple, informal types of evaluation studies in the schools - Consulting with site and University supervisors - Critiquing published tests - Developing charts and/or graphs to demonstrate information - Developing evidence-based intervention strategies - Developing instructional plans - Evaluating the effectiveness of recommended special education placements - Interpreting research findings for teachers, parents, and administrators - Participating in meetings of committees established to examine areas of concern to the school and/or district - Participating in ongoing research or evaluation studies in the schools - Providing or being involved in in-service programs

-- Providing PowerPoint presentations

-- Reading appropriate journals and texts dealing with psychological and educational research

-- Reviewing literature

-- Reviewing literature on research activities or problems of particular interest to the intern

-- Assessing the intern's effectiveness

-- Writing a newsletter article

-- Analyzing your own performance
+- Assisting in the identification of critical problems that lend themselves to research - Attending team meetings - Completing a University-based project (applied research experience or thesis) - Conducting research or special studies and completing a research project, if applicable - Conducting simple, informal types of evaluation studies in the schools - Consulting with site and University supervisors - Critiquing published tests - Developing charts and/or graphs to demonstrate information - Developing evidence-based intervention strategies - Developing instructional plans - Evaluating the effectiveness of recommended special education placements - Interpreting research findings for teachers, parents, and administrators - Participating in meetings of committees established to examine areas of concern to the school and/or district - Participating in ongoing research or evaluation studies in the schools - Providing or being involved in in-service programs - Providing PowerPoint presentations - Reading appropriate journals and texts dealing with psychological and educational research - Reviewing literature - Reviewing literature on research activities or problems of particular interest to the intern - Assessing the intern's effectiveness - Writing a newsletter article - Analyzing your own performance

-Element 8.2: Legal, Ethical, and Professional Practice
+Domain 10: Legal, Ethical, and Professional Practice

 School psychologists have knowledge of the history and foundations of school psychology; multiple service models and methods; ethical, legal, and professional standards; and other factors related to professional identity and effective practice as school psychologists.
-School psychologists demonstrate skills to provide services consistent with ethical, legal, and professional standards; engage in responsive ethical and professional decision-making; collaborate with other professionals; and apply professional work characteristics needed for effective practice as school psychologists, including respect for human diversity and social justice, communication skills, effective interpersonal skills, responsibility, adaptability, initiative, dependability, and technology skills.
+School psychologists provide services consistent with ethical, legal, and professional standards; engage in responsive ethical and professional decision making; collaborate with other professionals; and apply professional work characteristics needed for effective practice as school psychologists, including effective interpersonal skills, responsibility, adaptability, initiative, dependability, technological competence, advocacy skills, respect for human diversity, and a commitment to social justice and equity.